Compare our best business savings account

 £12,000

-The Bank of England has recently reduced the base rate to 5% - that means some interest rates will be less attractive on business savings accounts than they might've been when the base rate was higher, but there are still competitive deals available that are worth looking at if you're quick.
+The Bank of England recently reduced the base rate further to 4.75% - that means some interest rates will be less attractive on business savings accounts than they might've been when the base rate was higher.
+There are still competitive deals available that are worth looking at, but don't delay if you want to secure the best deal.

 Our business savings insight articles